mobilizetoday/touchSlider/README.md

 Questions?
 ==========
-Feel free to give us your feedback on what options you’d like to see in the new version of TouchSlider plugin.
+Feel free to give [us](mailto:touchslider@mobilizetoday.com) your feedback on what options you’d like to see in the new version of TouchSlider plugin.
-Your feedback on bugs (if any) also appreciated.
+Your feedback/bugs (if any) also appreciated.
 Don’t forget to provide us with screenshots.

 Enjoy using MobilizeToday TouchSlider plugin in your mobile web projects!